mehulagg/gitlab/doc/user/application_security/policies/index.md

 profile `Site Profile B` for every pipeline executed on branches that match the `release/*` wildcard (for example, branch name `release/v1.2.1`); and the DAST scan runs with the scanner profile `Scanner Profile C` and the site profile `Site Profile D` for every pipeline executed on `main` branch.

+NOTE:
+All scanner and site profiles must be configured and created for each project that is assigned to the selected Security Policy Project.
+If they are not created, the job will fail with the error message.

 ## Security Policy project selection